-- Animals (here a pet dog) were much loved members of the family, and are often included in family photographs.
+- Animals (here a pet dog) were much loved members of the family, and are often included in Victorian photographs.

 Victorian carte de visite, c1890

-Carte de visite photographs, literally ‘calling cards’, became hugely popular in the 1860s, not least because of their cost.
+Carte de visite photographs, literally ‘calling cards’, were another popular kind of Victorian photograph from the 1860s, not least because of their cost.
 Made using a four-lens camera, which captured eight negatives on a single plate, each image was cut up and mounted onto standard- size cards.
-Cartes de visite were comparatively inexpensive to sit for and they were widely collected and traded, becoming regular features of the Victorian parlour.
+Cartes de visite were comparatively inexpensive to sit for and they were widely collected and traded.

-- Printed text on an image usually relates to the photography studio.
+- Printed text on an image in Victorian photographs usually relates to the photography studio.
 In this picture, it refers to Edgar Davey Lavender, who operated a studio in Bromley from 1891.
 Finding out when a photographer operated is useful for dating Victorian images.
 You can find a list of Victorian photographers in Britain and Ireland on this website.

-- It seems that Lavender won a gold medal for his work, likely in 1889, judging from a more detailed inscription on the reverse.
+- It seems that photographer Edward Davey Lavender won a gold medal for his work, likely in 1889, judging from a more detailed inscription on the reverse.